pingcap/tidb-operator/deploy/aws/README.md

 ## Customize

-You can change default values in `variables.tf` (like the cluster name and versions) as needed.
+You can change default values in `variables.tf` (like the cluster name and image versions) as needed.

 ### Customize AWS related resources